sanukag/ai-maintenance-assistant/docs/document-ingestion.md

    lines without rewriting the document's meaning.
 7. Split text into section-aligned parent context and smaller retrieval children using configurable model-token budgets and word-aligned child overlap.
-8. When enabled, create one embedding for every child chunk; parents are stored as context and are not embedded separately.
+8. Prefix each child with any selected brand, machine, site/area and document type, then create one embedding per child when embeddings are enabled.
+Parent sections are stored as context and are not embedded separately.
 9. Copy the original into controlled local storage and save its metadata, lifecycle state, chunks and vectors to SQLite in one transaction.